chrisjmccormick/simsearch/README.md

 `runKMeansClustering.py`: This example clusters the entire MHC corpus with k-means and displays the top words for each resulting cluster.

 `runSearchByText.py`: This example demonstrates my most typical useage of SimSearch--searching the corpus given some new input text.
 Paste your query text into `input.txt` and then run this script.

+`runSearchByKeyword.py`: This example shows how to search the corpus by keywords--note that it's not indexed, so it's slow.

 # Installation and Dependencies